 - ¼ cup soft pitted dates, packed

-- ⅓ cup water, plus an additional 3 tbsp of water for pan
+- ⅓ cup water, plus an additional 3 tablespoon of water for pan

 - 1 tsp vanilla